 Ray certainly provided me and others with years of enjoyment and I will always remember him for that.
 I always looked forward to his show when I was a regular listener and I didn’t want to miss a thing, really.
 He was a very special part of my life at that time and for many years, and he was a very special part of the Old City before the current conservative puppet mayor and his conservative billionaire venture-capitalist owner ruined San Francisco.

 I hope Ray is in good health and doing well.
 As of this writing he’s 78.
 For someone who was such an outgoing and public figure when he was on radio and television, today — and I mean this respectfully — I get the sense that Ray is now more of a recluse, for whatever reason, which is the opposite of the Ray we all knew “in the middle of the night” on KGO 810.
-The death of his son may have deeply affected him, understandably so.
+The death of his son must have deeply affected him, understandably so.
 And despite my criticisms of him, I will always have many good memories of him and his show.
 As he would say on occasion, “I’m an entertainer.”
 He said that talk show hosts are considered entertainers.
-Looking back on that era, it was a very special time for the Old City, although I didn’t see it that way at the time.
+Looking back on that era, it was a very special time for the Old City — I’m referring to the progressive Bohemian City of San Francisco before the Tech Industrial Complex was allowed to come in and rape The City and giving them corporate welfare (tax breaks) to do so — although I didn’t see it that way at the time.
 Ray was the very familiar voice “in the middle of the night” to many people, and many people looked forward to 1.00am, Monday thru Friday.
 I certainly did.
 Chau.—el barrio rosa

 Note: If the reader feels the need to mention the current septic man-child occupant of la casa blanca/the white house, please refer to him as I have in the article.
 I don’t want to have that man-child’s real/official nombre/name contaminating my site.
 Muchas gracias.